arstgit/librdp/README.md

 epoll_ctl(efd, EPOLL_CTL_ADD, fd1, &ev);

 for (;;) {
-  // rdpSocketIntervalAction() is needed to execute some time related
+  // rdpSocketIntervalAction() is needed to do some internal actions in time.
-  // operations.
-  int timeout = rdpSocketIntervalAction(ctx);
+  // Returns a timeout in milliseconds, indicating the time interval to next invoke.
+Usually passing it to epoll_wait is enough. int timeout = rdpSocketIntervalAction(ctx);

   n = epoll_wait(efd, epollEvents, 10, timeout);